kodinkat/disciple-tools-documentation/disciple-tools-theme/profile/change-profile-picture.md

 ### Upload Button Not Visible
 If you don't see an upload option:
-- Your site uses Gravatar integration instead of direct uploads
+- Your site uses Gravatar integration instead of S3 storage uploads
-- Contact your administrator if you need direct upload capabilities
+- Contact your administrator if you need S3 storage capabilities
 - Use the Gravatar method described above

 ### Gravatar Not Appearing
 1. **Email match**: Ensure your Gravatar email exactly matches your Disciple.Tools system email